-Major voluntary health organizations endorse school health education11 based on scientific studies documenting that including health education in the school curriculum prevents tobacco use,12-13 prevents alcohol use,13 reduces heavy drinking,14-15 and prevents dating aggression and violence.15-16 Studies have shown that engaging in even one type of risky health behavior consistently can undermine a student's progress toward graduating on time from high school.17 Students engaging in health-risk behaviors are more likely to receive "D's and F's" on their report cards.18 Quality health education also reduces obesity, 19 improves health promoting behaviors such as increasing physical activity20 and improving dietary behaviors.20-21 Qualified instructors and Health Educators are highly trained to teach the health education curriculum, which is skills based, with a focus on how to find accurate health information, and how to evaluate health information and how to extract useful information and implement healthy behaviors into students' daily lives.
+Major voluntary health organizations endorse school health education11 based on scientific studies documenting that including health education in the school curriculum prevents tobacco use,12-13 prevents alcohol use,13 reduces heavy drinking,14-15 and prevents dating aggression and violence.15-16 Studies have shown that engaging in even one type of risky health behavior consistently can undermine a student's progress toward graduating on time from high school.17 Students engaging in health-risk behaviors are more likely to receive "D's and F's" on their report cards.18 Quality health education also reduces obesity, 19 improves health promoting behaviors such as increasing physical activity20 and improving dietary behaviors.20-21 Though all of these facts are clear, there is little to no health education being taught in many schools across the country.

+Qualified instructors and Health Educators are highly trained to teach the health education curriculum, which is skills based, with a focus on how to find accurate health information, and how to evaluate health information and how to extract useful information and implement healthy behaviors into students' daily lives.
 Students spend a great deal of time in school, therefore, schools can have an incredible impact on influencing life-long healthy behaviors in children and adolescents if Health Education as a well-rounded education subject is duly implemented.
-SOPHE urges state and local education agencies to consider student health as their nonacademic indicator as operationalized by health indicators which schools are already collecting such as absenteeism.
+SOPHE urges the Department of Education to consider ways in which state and local education agencies may use student health as their nonacademic indicator as operationalized by health indicators which schools are already collecting such as absenteeism.
+We would then encourage the Department of Education to issue forward thinking guidance to schools on how they may address the underlying causes of such indicators as absenteeism.
 We also urge the U.S. Department of Education to develop tools, materials, and resources for states, schools, and school districts that want to incorporate health as their nonacademic indicator for their accountability systems.